servicecatalog/documentation/Manuals/DeploymentGuide/Deployment Guide.md

 #### Docker Registry

-By default, DockerHub is configured as a registry for the ESCM software.
+By default, DockerHub is configured as the registry for the ESCM software.
 If it is necessary to use a custom registry, its configuration can be specified.
 Depending on the registry, authentication can also be configured.

 **Use Docker Hub** : true if you use the official ESCM Docker images as provided on Docker Hub, false otherwise.